EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

    URI.
 1. Click on “Submit” to apply the reconfiguration request

+##### UserInfo `invalid_token` or `401 Unauthorized` error response

+If you are trying to make a request to the UserInfo Endpoint and the response contains the `invalid_token` error message, probably you are using an invalid Token or the UserInfo endpoint is wrong.

+To solve this, please make sure the that:

+1. You have obtained an Keycloak issued Access Token and you make a request to the Keycloak based UserInfo Endpoint
+1. You have added the Access Token to the Authorization header of the request

 ## Integrating Science Gateways with RCauth for obtaining (proxy) certificates

 In order for Science Gateways (VO portals) to obtain RFC proxy certificates